homerunco/front-end-assignment/README.md

 - At Homerun, we value good design.
 Of course we’re looking for a developer and not a designer - but we do value a keen eye for design.
 So bonus points if you can not only make it look pretty but also user friendly
 - If you’re feeling particularly ambitious, try to make the app work for 2 people - where each person alternating answers a question
 - Feel free to add your own twist to the game - but make sure that you satisfy the requirements written above

+Feel free to arrange the scaffolding of the application the way you want: the current one is the default template from `vue-cli`